haberdashPI/vscode-modal-keys/docs/commands.md

 # VS Code Commands

 ModalKeys adds several useful commands to VS Code's repertoire.
-They help you create more Vim-like workflows.
+Most of them help you create more Vim-like workflows.

+## Displaying documentation

+`modalkeys.toggleKeymap` and `modalkeys.showKeymap` will toggle or show the visual keymap documentation (respectively).

 ## Switching between Modes